Source transformation for mapping data flow

 Select * from <table-name>) or enter a custom SQL query.

 Query: If you select Query in the input field, enter a SQL query for your source.
 This setting overrides any table that you've chosen in the dataset.
 Order By clauses aren't supported here, but you can set a full SELECT FROM statement.
 You can also use user-defined table functions. select * from udfGetData() is a UDF in SQL that returns a table.
 This query will produce a source table that you can use in your data flow.
+Using queries is also a great way to reduce rows for testing or for lookups.
+Example:

 Batch size: Enter a batch size to chunk large data into reads.

-Isolation Level: The default for SQL sources in Mapping Data Flow is read uncommitted.
+Isolation Level: The default for SQL sources in mapping data flow is read uncommitted.
 You can change the isolation level here to one of these values:

 - Read Committed